Edit with a Virtual Fashion Show

 Maintaining the Wardrobe after the Virtual Fashion Show

-A fashion show weeding, rearranging and introducing new items to the system solved two of my problems: wrinkled summer wardrobe and confusion at the linen closet.
+A fashion show edit, rearranging and introducing new items to the system solved two of my problems: wrinkled summer wardrobe and confusion at the linen closet.
 The kicker is how does one ensure the system sticks?
 Firstly no mixing categories.
 If you have to share a space between two different categories such as swim suits and sleepwear make sure there is a separation between them so that when you look you can see at a glance there are two categories you are accessing and which ones are which.
 Many drawer separators exist on the market to divide a drawer.
 I prefer minimal but required separators that allow plenty of space to paw around for the desired item.

 Interested to learn more about professional organizing?
 Check out this New York Times article!